“To dare is to lose one’s footing momentarily. Not to dare is to lose oneself.”

 For more than 25 years, he’s offered an array of strategic public relations and business expertise in travel, retail, technology, sports and outdoors, fashion, home furnishings and non-profit sectors.
 He’s managed corporate reputations and developed extensive national awareness campaigns for retailers and manufacturers, supported the launch of six Internet concerns, worked extensively with trade organizations and industry analysts, launched numerous private-label product campaigns and managed consumer affairs crises.

-An active marathoner and avid outdoorsman, Chris, splits his time between California and Sweden with his wife, Emma, son, Aidan and daughter, Moa.
+An active marathoner and avid outdoorsman, Chris, splits his time between California and Sweden with his wife, Emma, son, Aidan, and daughters, Moa and Lyra.

 Antonio was born in Mexico in 1974 to a Mexican father and an American mother.
 He was raised in a bi-national, bi-cultural environment which has made him particularly sensitive to the multi-national issues as seen from local perspectives.
 He received his formation as a Civil Engineer and later obtained an MBA from Georgetown University in Washington D.C.
 This led him to become a consultant for the IDB “Inter-American Development Bank” and advisor to a large Private Equity firm in D.C.
 Some years later, he was invited to collaborate with CEMEX, one of the largest Mexican conglomerates as strategy and planning manager.
 At this point is where Antonio decides to make a huge leap of faith, follow his passion, and accept a position as Executive Director for Rio y Montaña Expediciones, one of the largest and most reputable adventure travel companies in Mexico.